EANsim/tauri-vite-svelte-playground/README.md

 ## License

-This project is licensed under the [special license](LICENSE).
-Please see the LICENSE file for more details.
+This project is licensed under the [Special License](LICENSE).
+Please refer to the LICENSE file for further information.